 In today’s world, technology has become an essential aspect of one’s daily life.
-The advent of computers, tablets, cell phones, GPS units, and other electronic devices has greatly changed the way that individuals engage in everyday activities, such as shopping, communicating, and especially driving.
-As a result, there has been a sharp increase in the number of accidents involving the use of mobile electronic devices while driving.
-Subsequently, the amount of fatalities and injuries resulting from these incidents and the number of personal injury lawsuits has also risen.
+The advent of computers, tablets, cell phones, GPS units, and other electronic devices has greatly changed how individuals engage in everyday activities, such as shopping, communicating, and especially driving.
+As a result, there has been a sharp increase in the number of accidents involving mobile electronic devices while driving.
+Subsequently, the fatalities and injuries resulting from these incidents and the number of personal injury lawsuits have also risen.

-Today, regulations pertaining to cell phone usage while driving differ according to state laws.
+Today, regulations about cell phone usage while driving differ according to state laws.
 Although no states completely outlaw the use of cell phones when operating motor vehicles, many have certain restrictions regarding their usage.
-As of June 2012, ten states as well as Washington, D.C.; Guam; and the U.S. Virgin Islands strictly prohibit the use of handheld cell phones while operating motor vehicles.
+As of June 2012, ten states, as well as Washington, D.C.; Guam; and the U.S. Virgin Islands, strictly prohibit handheld cell phones while operating motor vehicles.
 Additionally, in 32 states and Washington, D.C., all beginner drivers are banned from using cell phones while driving.
 School bus drivers are also banned from using cell phones while operating buses carrying passengers in 19 states and Washington, D.C.

-For example, Massachusetts has enforced laws that prohibit both talking on the phone and texting for “junior operators,” or drivers who are 16.5 to 18 years of age.
-In regards to these laws, the first offense fines the driver $100, imposes a 60-day license suspension, and requires the driver to take a course and an exam.
-The second offense comes with a $250 fine and 180-day license suspension.
-A third offense fines an individual $500 and results in a one-year license suspension.
+For example, Massachusetts has enforced laws prohibiting talking on the phone and texting for “junior operators,” or drivers who are 16.5 to 18.
+Regarding these laws, the first offense fines the driver $100, imposes a 60-day license suspension and requires the driver to take a course and an exam.
+The second offense includes a $250 fine and a 180-day license suspension.
+A third offense fines an individual $500, resulting in a one-year license suspension.

-Given these increased restrictions added to the legislation on distracted driving in 2011, police officers have placed a far greater focus on ticketing drivers that are using mobile devices.
-The consequences of violating laws restricting cell phone usage include a two-point violation on one’s license.
-Additionally, the penalty for text messaging while driving is a $150 fine.
+Given these increased restrictions added to the legislation on distracted driving in 2011, police officers have focused far more on ticketing drivers using mobile devices.
+The consequences of violating laws restricting cell phone usage include a two-point violation of one’s license.
+The penalty for texting while driving is a $150 fine.

-The average New Yorker is well aware of the fact that using handheld cell phones while driving is strictly prohibited by the law.
+The average New Yorker knows that using handheld cell phones while driving is strictly prohibited by the law.
 More than just being illegal, actions such as texting, using an iPad, or operating a GPS device while driving are greatly distracting and threaten the lives of innocent people nearby.
 If you or someone you love has been harmed by one of these or a similarly dangerous distraction, it is important to investigate your legal rights and options.

-The person who is injured as a result of another individual using an electronic device while driving has the ability to claim that negligence contributed to the accident.
-Negligence, as used in the legal system in terms of driving, refers to the idea that the party at fault for the incident unintentionally acted in a way that detracted from their duty to drive safely.
-This typically requires an investigation of the events going on at the time of the accident.
+The person injured due to another individual using an electronic device while driving can claim that negligence contributed to the accident.
+Negligence, as used in the legal system regarding driving, refers to the idea that the party at fault for the incident unintentionally acted in a way that detracted from their duty to drive safely.
+This typically requires an investigation of the events at the time of the accident.

-Besides taking advantage of the history that is stored on electronics to hold distracted drivers accountable for their actions, it is necessary to find an effective method of preventing such accidents.
-Parents, educators, and employers can play an instrumental role in teaching the public of the potential dangers that using electronic devices while driving presents.
-Such individuals can also educate drivers regarding the possible repercussions of distracted driving as a result of using such devices.
-In learning about the potential harm that such actions can cause to oneself, such as jail time, fines, and job loss, as well as the possible damage to others, including death or injury, people may be dissuaded from operating a vehicle while using electronic devices.
+Besides taking advantage of the history stored on electronics to hold distracted drivers accountable for their actions, it is necessary to find an effective method of preventing such accidents.
+Parents, educators, and employers can play an instrumental role in teaching the public the potential dangers of using electronic devices while driving.
+Such individuals can also educate drivers regarding the possible repercussions of distracted driving due to using such devices.
+In learning about the potential harm such actions can cause oneself, such as jail time, fines, and job loss, as well as the possible damage to others, including death or injury, people may be dissuaded from operating a vehicle while using electronic devices.

-If you or someone you know has been the victim in an auto accident involving distracted driving as a result of electronic devices, contact the New York car accident lawyers of Hach & Rose, LLP, today.
+If you or someone you know has been the victim in an auto accident involving distracted driving due to electronic devices, contact the New York car accident lawyers of Hach & Rose, LLP today.